-means the scheduled opening time (including pre-opening session) for the Relevant Stock Exchange for the Index (or any successor thereto).

-TimeReferenceClosing

-means the scheduled closing time (including closing auction session) for the Relevant Stock Exchange for the Index (or any successor thereto).

-Intraday Restrike Event Observation Period means in respect of an Intraday Restrike Event, the period starting on and excluding the Intraday Restrike Event Time and finishing on and including the sooner between (1) the time falling 15 minutes of continuous trading after the Intraday Restrike Event Time and (2) the TimeReferenceClosing.
+- Calculation Time means any time between the TimeReferenceOpening and the TimeReferenceClosing, provided that the relevant data is available to enable the Calculation Agent to determine the Leverage Inverse Strategy Level. - TimeReferenceOpeningmeans the scheduled opening time (including pre-opening session)for the Relevant Stock Exchange(s) for the Index (or any successor thereto). - TimeReferenceClosing means the scheduled closing time (including closing auction session) for the Relevant Stock Exchange(s) for the Index (or any successor thereto). - Intraday Restrike Event means in respect of an Intraday Restrike Event, the period starting on and excluding the Intraday Restrike Event Time and finishing on and including the sooner between (1) the time falling 15 minutes of continuous trading after the Intraday Restrike Event Time and (2) the TimeReferenceClosing.

-Where, during such period, the Calculation Agent determines that (1) the level of the PR Index is not disseminated by the Index Sponsor or, the Index Calculation Agent, as the case may be or (2) the Relevant Stock Exchange for the Index is not open for continuous trading, the Intraday Restrike Event Observation Period will be extended to the extent necessary until (1) the level of the PR Index is calculated and disseminated by the Index Sponsor or, the Index Calculation Agent, as the case may be and (2) the Relevant Stock Exchange for the Index is open for continuous trading.
+Where, during such period, the Calculation Agent determines that (1) the level of the PR Index is not disseminated by the Index Sponsor or, the Index Calculation Agent, as the case may be or (2) the Relevant Stock Exchange(s) for the Index is not open for continuous trading, the Intraday Restrike Event Observation Period will be extended to the extent necessary until (1) the level of the PR Index is calculated and disseminated by the Index Sponsor or, the Index Calculation Agent, as the case may be and (2) the Relevant Stock Exchange(s) for the Index is open for continuous trading.

-Intraday Restrike Event Time

-means in respect of an Intraday Restrike Event, the Calculation Time on which such event occurs.
+Intraday Restrike Event Time means in respect of an Intraday Restrike Event, the Calculation Time on which such event occurs.